Skip to main content

 Oil-flooded compressors stand out because of their durability and performance under continuous, heavy-duty strain.
 On the other hand, oil-free compressors are ideal for lower-duty tasks requiring the highest level of air purity.

-Oil-free air compressors are best suited for industries like food and beverage or pharmaceuticals, where air contamination must be avoided.
+Oil-free air compressors are best suited for industries such as food and beverage or pharmaceuticals, where air contamination must be avoided.
 The lighter, more compact design of oil-free compressors also makes them ideal for applications that require mobility, such as construction sites.

 Conversely, oil-flooded air compressors are needed in heavy-duty manufacturing or automotive applications where high pressure and constant use are standard, but portability is not a priority.